runeb/sanity-content-migrations/README.md

 }
 ```

-Do your content migrations in `up` (add documets, patch fields, etc).
+Do your content migrations in `up` (add documents, patch fields, etc).
 If possible, do the inverse in `down` (delete documents, re-patch fields, etc) so your migration can be rolled back.

 ### Run pending migrations
 ```